Pattern Bridge

 https://gitlab.com/demensdeum/patterns/

-Suppose we are developing a graphics editor, and we need to add the ability to roll back actions at the user’s command.
-It is also very important that the system components do not have access to the internal state of the rollback “actions”.
-When implementing this pattern, the other system components have access only to the object snapshot without the ability to change its internal state, providing a clear, simple external interface.
-To solve this problem, use the “Snapshot” or “Memento” pattern.
+Let’s say we are developing a graphical editor, and we need to add the ability to roll back actions on user command.
+It is also very important that the system components do not have access to the internal state of the rolled back “actions”, when implementing this pattern, other system components have access only to the snapshot object without the ability to change its internal state, with the provision of a clear, simple external interface.
+To solve this problem, the “Snapshot” or “Keeper” pattern is used.

-When you click a sprite appears, when you click on a undo button, the action is canceled – the sprite disappears.
+When clicked, the sprite appears, when clicked on the twisted arrow, the action is canceled – the sprite disappears.
 The example consists of three classes:

-2. Screen controller, it handles input and controls screen logic.
+2. Screen controller, it handles clicks and manages the logic of the screen.

-In terms of the Snapshot pattern, classes are:
+In the context of the pattern “Snapshot”, the classes are:

-An important feature of the pattern is that only the Originator should have access to the internal fields of the saved state in the snapshot.
-Embedded classes are used to implement encapsulation, and in C ++, the ability to specify friend classes is used.
+An important feature of the pattern is that only the source should have access to the internal fields of the saved state in the snapshot, this is necessary to protect snapshots from changes from the outside (from handy developers who want to change something bypassing encapsulation, breaking the logic of the system).
+To implement encapsulation, embedded classes are used, and in C++, the ability to specify friend classes is used.
 Personally, I implemented a simple version without encapsulation for Rise, and using Generic when implementing for Swift.
-In my version, Memento gives its inner state only to entities of the same class state:
+In my version, – Memento gives its internal state only to entities of the same class as the state:

 https://refactoring.guru/design-patterns/memento